 In making recommendations to our Graduate Division, complete files are evaluated, including research experience, institution attended, and GPA.
 Demonstrated ability to conduct independent research and letters of recommendation are given substantial weight in addition to solid GPA.
 [Notes: (a) we mostly consider your GPA for your last two years of study. (b) undergraduate physics core classes are required including upper division quantum mechanics, electricity & magnetism, and mechanics].

 We typically receive over 300 Ph.D. applications.
 The vast majority of Ph.D. students we admit receive fellowship packages and are fully supported.
 First year students take Physics 288, which introduces them to the research being performed in the department.
 Students are then asked to find an initial advisor before the beginning of their third quarter and an official advisor before the end of their second year of study.

+The General and Physics Subject GRE are not required for admission to our graduate program for this cycle.
 Our ETS codes for the general GRE is R4839 (UCR) and for the Physics Subject GRE 0808 (Physics).
-Note that the General and Physics Subject GRE are not required for admission to our graduate program.

 In order to apply, complete the official UCR Graduate School Application and consult the Graduate Division Admissions for further information.
 Incomplete applications cannot be forwarded to the Graduate Division for fellowship and/or admission consideration.
 Mail received during the holidays will be properly delivered to our office.

 Arrange to have your transcripts (from all institutions attended) and any remaining material sent to: